Skip to main content

 What happens if a private tenant dies?

-A tenancy does not end if a tenant dies.
+A tenancy does not end when a tenant dies.
+You can stay until the landlord ends the tenancy.

 Usually a tenancy can only be passed on once.